DBSCAN: Optimal Rates For Density Based Clustering: Discussion

 \begin{proof}[Proof of lemma \ref{lemma:defi-equivalence}] Denote $\lambda= \inf_{z\in A\cup A'} p(z).$ Suppose for the sake of contradiction that there is a path $l$ connects $A$ and $A'$ and that $l\cap \{p\le \lambda -\delta\} =\emptyset$.
 Then by the continuity of $p$ and the compactness of $l$, there exist $\gamma>0$ such that $l\subset \{p\ge \lambda-\delta+\gamma \} $.
 Thus $A$ and $A'$ belongs to the same path connected component of $\{p\ge \lambda-\delta+\gamma\}$.
 Since $\{p\ge \lambda-\delta+\gamma\} \subset \{p>\lambda-\delta\}$, $A$ and $A'$ belongs to the same path connected component of $\{p> \lambda\}$.
 Since $\{p>\lambda\}$ is an open set, $A$ and $A'$ be belongs to the same connected component of $\{p> \lambda\}$.
 This is a contradiction. \\ \\ Let $\sigma^\alpha=\delta/(3L)$ and $ \epsilon=\delta/3$, then for any $x\in S_{\sigma}$, $p(x)\le \lambda-\delta+L\sigma^\alpha =\lambda-2\delta/3$.
 Similarly if $x \in A_{\sigma}\cup A'_{\sigma} $, $p(x)\ge \lambda - L\sigma^\alpha =\lambda-\delta/3$.
 Thus

 \end{proof}

-According to the separation criterion in \Cref{defi:Dasgupta}, for a given $\delta$, two clusters can be $\delta$-separated for many values of $\epsilon$ and $\sigma$.
-In particular, by taking the separator set to be large, it is easy to produce examples of $\delta$-separated clusters that are also $(\epsilon,\sigma)$-separated such that $\delta$ is big but $\sigma$ is small.
+According to the separation criterion in \Cref{defi:Dasgupta}, two clusters can be $(\epsilon,\sigma)$-separated for many the values of $\epsilon$ and $\sigma$.
+In particular, by taking the separator set to be larger, it is easy to produce examples of $\delta$-separated clusters that are also $(\epsilon,\sigma)$-separated such that $\delta$ is big but $\sigma$ is small.
 This is simply because $\sigma $ is heavily associated with $S$.
 And conversely, by taking an almost flat density function, it is possible to have a very large $\sigma$ and very small $\delta$.

 We remark that when $\alpha> 1 $, there is no obvious relationship between the parameter $(\sigma,\epsilon)$ in \Cref{defi:Dasgupta} and $\delta$ in \Cref{defi:delta-consistent} as that in \Cref{lemma:defi-equivalence}.
 For $\alpha>1$, while $p \in \Sigma(L,\alpha)$ implies that $p$ is Lipschitz continuous, the Lipschitz constant in this case does not depend on $L$ and $\alpha$ in a simple manner.
-As a result, the parameter $\sigma$, representing the distance between connected components of upper level sets of $p$, is not related to $\delta$ in any straightforward way.
+As a result, the parameter $\sigma$, representing the distance between connected components of upper level sets of $p$, is not straightforwardly related to $\delta$.